rogerio0794/rogerio0794/README.md

 ## Who am I?

-* 👩‍💻 Data Scientist.
-* 📚 Researcher - wireless communication and signal processing 🥰.
+* 📚 Researcher - wireless communication and signal processing.
-* 👩‍🏫 Teacher.
+* 👩‍🏫 Professor in the area of telecommunications.
 * 👩‍🎓 Technologist in telecommunications systems  -IFSC.
 * 🎓 Master in Electrical Engineering - UFSC.
+* 🎓 Doctor in Electrical Engineering - UFSC.

 ## Skills 👩‍💻